MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 To achieve this option, make the value of these settings to any of true

-keep_tokens_in_orders_until
+auto_bill_token_on_complete, auto_bill_take_away_token_on_complete, auto_bill_dining_token_on_complete, auto_bill_home_delivery_token_on_complete
+Having this setting value as Yes means, it will generate Bill automatically for the specified type or for all.
+A customer is required to create a Bill, which should be there while ordering, or else in settings.
+Refer default_customer setting section for setting customer.
+If no customer is found, no bill will be generated.

+auto_bill_default_tax_nature, auto_bill_take_away_default_tax_nature, auto_bill_dining_default_tax_nature, auto_bill_home_delivery_default_tax_nature
+If auto bill is enabled, the completed token will be billed.
+For billing, it requires customer as mandatory, tax nature as optional.
+If this setting is added and have the value as same as any of tax nature (Already added in taxes), then bill get generated in that tax nature.
+No, any value given, bill get generated without tax.

+keep_tokens_in_orders_until, keep_tokens_in_waiter_orders_until
-By default, its value is Completed, which means for receptionist, in Orders tab, all the orders will be displayed until the token status is Completed.
-Whenever the token status comes to Completed (All items served), It will be hided from Orders.
+By default, its value is Completed for Receptionist and Billed for Waiter., which means for receptionist, in Orders tab, all the orders will be displayed until the token status is Completed.
+And for waiters it is Billed.
+Whenever the token status comes to Completed (All items served) or Billed respectively for Receptionist & Waiter, It will be hided from Orders.
-This can be changed to until Billed or Paid.
+This can be changed to anu from Completed, Billed or Paid.
 If this made as Billed and the token status reached to Billed, it will be hided.
 That means until we generate bill it remains there ,and once bill generated, it goes from there.
 Supported values are Completed, Billed, Paid.
-Please note, this is for receptionist only.
+For waiter keep_tokens_in_waiter_orders_until is prior than keep_tokens_in_orders_until

 currency_symbol